 Computers, smartphones, tablets – they all contribute to the real crisis of poor posture we see today.
 Couple that with many people having desk jobs where they sit most of the day, and it is the perfect recipe for developing bad habits leading to poor posture.
 Attention must be given to how you are holding your body and head in all activities.
 Forward head posture creates stress on the muscles of the neck and mid-back eventually leading to pain and injury.

 The ideal head and neck position is called a “Neutral Position,” where the head is balanced and supported over the body.
 For those used to a forward head position, neutral feels odd, but with the proper treatment, therapy, and physical therapy, this ideal head and neck position becomes the norm and future risk of neck pain and injury are greatly reduced.

 It’s important to remember that just because you're suffering from neck or mid-back pain, even if you've been living with the pain for years, it doesn't mean there isn’t any hope.
 Our team at Advanced Health Professionals has decades of experience successfully treating neck and mid back pain.
 Our natural, safe, and non-invasive treatments end neck and mid back pain fast in our multidisciplinary practice in Norwalk.

-Call Advanced Health Professionals in Norwalk CT today at (203) 847-4477 to learn how we can get you started on your path to drug-free rehabilitation and recovery so you can get back to the quality of life you desire.
+Call or text Advanced Health Professionals in Norwalk CT today at (203) 847-4477 to learn how we can get you started on your path to drug-free rehabilitation and recovery so you can get back to the quality of life you desire.